jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 Read the Changelog
 ==================

-The `changelog <../changelog.html>`_ contains information on what has changed with the new JupyterHub release, and any deprecation warnings.
+The `changelog <../changelog.md>`_ contains information on what has changed with the new JupyterHub release and any deprecation warnings.
 Read these notes to familiarize yourself with the coming changes.
-There might be new releases for the authenticators & spawners you use, so read the changelogs for those too!
+There might be new releases of the authenticators & spawners you use, so read the changelogs for those too!

 Notify your users